 The next step in our engagement strategy revolves around replying to Instagram stories, which 500 million people use every day on Instagram.

-Most Instagram accounts allow anyone to reply to their stories, and that’s a phenomenal way to kick things up a notch, and really get your name out to the right people.
+Most Instagram accounts allow anyone to reply to their stories, and that’s a phenomenal way to kick things up a notch and get your name out to the right people.

-Don’t blow up people’s messages every time they share a story, but consistently (over time) reply to ones that stick out, just as you would to an old friend.
+Don’t blow up people’s messages every time they share a story, but consistently (over time) reply to ones that stick out, just as you would on a friend’s story.
 Don’t write long-winded replies, and don’t make asks.
 Just respond to the story itself.

 Viewing your name/profile picture again, which they’ve already seen in their comments before, is enough at this stage in the game.